Maribbit/node-js-design-patterns/simple-web-spider/README.md

 The solution here uses a resursive pattern.
 Checkout the code in demo-recursive-async-iteration to understand the pattern better.

+# Simple Web Spider V3

+The function spiderLinks can download links faster because all the links on one page are started spidering in one event loop.

+There is a racing condition to be dealt with in spider function.

+There is also a simplified pattern in demo-concurrent-async-race.

 # Usage

 Install dependencies and checkout the test script.